 Ford limiting company travel; two employees in China have coronavirus

-Ford Motor Co told employees on Tuesday it is restricting all company travel to only essential operations through March 27.
+Ford Motor Co told employees on Tuesday it is restricting all company travel to only essential operations through March 27 as it takes measures in response to the spread of the coronavirus.

-The second largest U.S. automaker also confirmed two employees in China had been diagnosed with coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)